Joan Bennett c. 1940s (left) and Rita Hayworth in Gilda, 1946

 She truly seemed like a gentle beauty.

-Notice how ultra-glam this look is and how stunning the black patterned sheer detailing on the bodice and arms contrasts with the white skirt.
+Notice how ultra-glam this look is and how stunning the black sheer flor detailing on the bodice and arms contrasts with the white skirt.

 Again, notice how the entire dress bodice is a patterned black sheer layered on top of a nude fabric, whereas her arms are completely sheer.